 In 1981, it was renamed The Pot Still by the father and son team of John and Paul Waterstone, who filled their gantry with some 300 bottles.
 Further change came in the early 1990s when the bar was taken over by Ken Storrie, who continued the theme and increased the bottle count to 500.
 In 2003, Storrie hired Frank Murphy as his new bar manager and when the owner sadly passed away, it was Frank and sister Geraldine who stepped in to ensure the pub would go on.

 Today the Pot Still is a must-see for whisky fans visiting Scotland’s largest city.
 The gantry is home to more than 700 whiskies, sourced from all across the world, with staff among the most helpful and knowledgeable pourers in the business.
 To celebrate 7 years of Murphy ownership (no relation by the way!), the bar released a single cask bottling of a peated single malt in 2018 which just happened to come from one of the countries newest distilleries…

 The original Annandale was founded in 1830 by former Elgin-based excise officer George Donald.
-Unusually for a lowland distillery, the site was known for producing a peated spirit which would eventually attract the attention of John Walker & Sons, who bought it outright in 1896.
-Over the next two decades, the distillery fell out of favour however and by 1919 it lay abandoned.
+Unusually for a lowland distillery, the site was known for producing a peated spirit, which would eventually attract the attention of John Walker & Sons.
+Walker’s bought the distillery in 1896.
+Over the next two decades, however, the distillery fell out of favour and by 1919 it lay abandoned.
 Two years later it was completely dismantled and the buildings left to decay.